BHashemi2021/-Credit_Risk_Analysis/README.md

 ### Summary of the Results

-The following accuracy rates were calculated for the dataset by the sampling methods used:
+The following accuracy rates were calculated for the dataset using different sampling methods:

 #### Oversampling